 Born in France, Muriel was introduced to music at an early age.
 She was trained as a classical singer, learned how to play violin, viola as well as recorder.
 Music is for her a language that touches everybody without the need of words: a universal way of connectedness.

 Member of a choir, she solos on different occasions as soprano in baroque and classic repertoire.
 She also becomes a student in medieval music at the IMSL (Institut de Musique sacrée de Lyon).
 She explores both sacred chant (Gregorian) and secular music of the same period.
 She becomes a occasional member of Ensemble Xérémia, spreading this music in school or traveling for festivals.
 She expands her skills with Brigitte Lesne at the Centre de Musique Médiévale de Paris and with Soeur Marie Keyrouz, at the Institut International de Chant Sacré. (oriental christian music)

-She is part of the C21 chorale (Chicago women ensemble), and the Chicago circle singing community (improvisation). .
-In 2020, she pursued her education in percussion, taking part of the Frame Drum Academy, with Marla Leigh (focusing on frame drum and chanting).
+She has been part of the C21 Women's Ensemble (Chicago) for four years, and the Chicago circle singing community (improvisation).
+In 2020, she pursued her education in percussion, taking part of the Frame Drum Academy, with Marla Leigh, one of the top percussion performers in the USA today.